Published by Viking Children's on July 12th 2016

 Add to Goodreads

-I received this book for free from Publisher Provided in exchange for an honest review.
-This does not affect my opinion of the book or the content of my review.Narrator: Erin Spencer
+I received this book/movie for free from the above-listed publisher/studio in exchange for an honest review.
+This does not affect my opinion of the book/movie or the content of my review.Narrator: Erin Spencer

 She can score a goal, do sixty box jumps in a row, bench press a hundred and fifty pounds…but can she learn to curtsey?